Saint Maud: Plot

 Believing that God has rejected her, Maud visits a pub to find companionship but is rejected by most of the people she meets.
-She goes home with a man and during sex, suffers flashbacks of the death of her patient and her attempts at CPR, which causes her to stop.
-The man finishes and, as she is leaving, taunts her by revealing he remembers her hooking up with a friend of his during her hedonistic past.
+She goes home with a man and during sex suffers flashbacks of the death of her patient and her attempts at CPR, which causes her to stop.
+The man initially appears sympathetic but then continues to rape Maud who resists, and then appears to dissociate.
+As she is leaving, he taunts her by revealing that he remembers her hooking up with a friend of his during her hedonistic past.

 While out walking, she encounters Amanda's new nurse and storms off when she realizes that her replacement enjoys a good relationship with Amanda.
 In her decrepit apartment, Maud begs for a sign from God who appears to tell her to be ready for an act that will demonstrate her faith.
 Repentant of her actions, Maud assembles a spugna for her right foot to practice the mortification of the flesh.

 That night, Maud, dressed in a makeshift robe and wearing rosary beads, enters Amanda's house after the care nurse leaves.
 She finds Amanda in bed, weakened.
 Amanda asks forgiveness for mocking her faith, and Maud joyously reminds her of the time they experienced God's presence.
 Amanda reveals that she feigned the experience and that she believes God is not real.
 Maud recoils in horror as a now-demonic Amanda hurls her across the room and mocks her for needing to prove her faith.
-In a delirious frenzy, Maud stabs Amanda to death.
+In a delirious frenzy, Maud stabs Amanda to death with a pair of scissors.

-In the morning, Maud wanders onto a beach and douses herself with acetone before horrified onlookers.
-She utters her last words in Welsh — "Glory to God" — as she self-immolates.
+In the morning, Maud wanders onto a beach and douses herself with acetone peroxide before horrified onlookers.
+She utters her last words in Welsh—"Glory to God"—as she self-immolates.
 In her last moments, angel wings appear upon her and the onlookers kneel in awe as Maud looks up to the sky glowing with grace.
-The scene then reverts to a burning Maud screaming in agony.
+The scene then smash-cuts for a split second to the reality of Maud being burned alive and screaming in agony.

 Cast

 Production

-The film was developed by Escape Plan Productions with funding from Film4.
+The film was developed by Escape Plan Productions with funding from Film4 Productions and the British Film Institute.
 In November 2018, it was announced Clark and Ehle had joined the cast of the film, with Rose Glass directing from her own screenplay.
-The film was fully financed by Film4 Productions and the British Film Institute.
-The scenes with the beach and the seaside town was filmed in the town of Scarborough, North Yorkshire.
+Principal photography began that same month in North London and Scarborough, and lasted for five weeks.